semodi/semodi.github.io/_pages/political_twitter.md

 # Conclusion

 I have identified which politicians have the largest platform, both among their colleagues and their followers.
-Moving forward, I would recommend Lobbyists4America focus on politicians who are both popular among their followers (many followers + more likes per tweet than expected) and have a strong network of fellow politicians.
+Moving forward, I would recommend Lobbyists4America (the fictional company this report was geared towards) focus on politicians who are both popular among their followers (many followers + more likes per tweet than expected) and have a strong network of fellow politicians.
 An investment into these key-players should pay off as their opinion towards a policy/topic will quickly propagate.
 Given the vast number of politicians included in this dataset I have often resorted to presenting only the top and bottom precentiles.
 In the future it might be helpful to have an interactive dashboard that stakeholders can use to browse/analyze the dataset themselves.

 ---